Car mows down Times Square pedestrians for blocks, killing 1

 “He’s been going through a real tough time,” he said.

 Rojas enlisted in the Navy in 2011 and was an electrician’s mate fireman apprentice.
-In 2012 he served aboart the U.S.S.
+In 2012 he served aboard the U.S.S.
 Carney, a destroyer.

+Navy records show that in 2013 he spent two months at a naval brig in Charleston, South Carolina.
+They don’t indicate why.

-He was most recently based at the Naval Air Station in Jacksonville, Florida, and was discharged in 2014.
+Rojas was based at the Naval Air Station in Jacksonville, Florida, before being discharged in 2014 as the result of a special court martial, a Navy official said.
+Details were not immediately available.

-Thursday’s incident began at noon on a hot, clear day that brought large crowds of people into the streets to enjoy the good weather,
+Thursday’s mayhem began at noon on a hot, clear day that brought large crowds of people into the streets to enjoy the good weather.

+Security camera video showed people being flung in bunches over the car’s hood.

-Bruno Carvalho, a student at SUNY Albany, said the car approached quickly and passed him on the sidewalk.
+“People just got stunned,” said Bruno Carvalho, a student at SUNY Albany.

-“People just got stunned,” he said.
 “I don’t think there was actually time for screaming.”

-Victims had no time to react and scramble for safety in crowded Times Square, said Alpha Balde, a sightseeing-ticket seller.

-“This place?”
-Balde said.
-“Anything happens here, there’s no time for people to get out.”

-As Rojas ran from his wrecked vehicle, Ken Bradix, a door host supervisor at Planet Hollywood, struck him to get him to stop, Balde said.

-He and Bradix jumped on top of Rojas, lifted his shirt to make sure he had no weapons and held him until police arrived moments later, Balde said.
+As Rojas ran from his wrecked vehicle, Ken Bradix, a door supervisor at Planet Hollywood, struck him to get him to stop.
+Alpha Balde, who works in the square selling sightseeing tour tickets, said he and Bradix jumped on top of Rojas and held him until police took over.

 Planet Hollywood said Bradix “selflessly and heroically took action, helping to stop the fleeing suspect.”